 The soil data (CH2MHill, 2005; 2011a) underlying this consultation appear to be an adequate basis for the following public health determinations with several notable exceptions.
 Sample location, collection, and quality assurance procedures that were established (and apparently implemented) resulted in a consistent, well-documented data set.
 As previously noted, soil samples collected from below an extant sod layer probably overestimate actual exposure to surface soil.
+Also, the 2005 samples were collected from a depth of 0-24 inches and the 2009 samples from 0-6 inches.
 It should also be noted that ATSDR considers the upper three inches of surface soil to be most representative for exposure (ATSDR, 1994).
 Gardens and play areas were sampled from a 0 to 12 inch depth (which is appropriate considering that a person is likely to be digging in the soil in these areas).

 Inhalation of air contaminants may be a pathway of exposure for this community.
-Air exposures will be evaluated in a pending ATSDR health consultation.
+Air exposures will be evaluated in a pending ATSDR public health assessment.